andreabonvini/Notes/AI_Fundamentals.md

     do not mention atemporal predicates in the actions please.

-***frame problem***
+- ***frame problem***
   transitioning from a state to the other most of the things don't change.
 (I wrote it just because he could ask it at the exam).
-Example? disney cartoons LoL. fixed background, mickey mouse moves just moves his legs and arms e.e
+  Example?
+Disney Cartoons LOL. fixed background, mickey mouse moves just moves his legs and arms e.e

+- Action types (concept needed for backward planning)
+  - *relevant actions:*
+    An action is relevant to a goal if it achieves at least one of the conjuncts of the goal.
+  - *consistent actions:*
+    An action that does not undo any conjunct of the goal.

 #### Forward Planning / Progressive Planning

-the initial state
+*definition:* Forward planning formulates a search problem that starts from the initial state of the planning problem and applies all the applicable actions, in order to reach a state that satisfies the goal of the planning problem.

+- Forward Planning searches in the space of states because the states of the search problem formulated by forward planning are states of the planning problem

 #### Backward Planning / Regression Planning

-- let's differentiate between two possible actions types:
-  - relevant and consistent actions: actions that achieve a subgoal
-  - relevant but not consistent actions: actions that achieve a subgoal but negate another subgoal
+*definition*: Backward planning, instead, formulates a search problem that starts from the goal of the planning problem and applies all the regressions of the goal through relevant and consistent actions, in order to reach a state (he means goal state probably) that is satisfied by the initial state of the planning problem.

 - given an action A and a goal G, such that A is relevant and consistent for the goal G, the regression of the goal G through the action A is the goal G'
   R[G,A] = G'

-- if we have a state S that satisfies G' it means that we can apply the action A that reaches a state A that satisfies G.

-- Backward Planning search in the space of goals
+- Backward Planning searches in the space of goals because the states of the search problem formulated by backward planning are goals of the planning problem

 - In Practice:
   g' is found by copying g, deleting positive effects of the action, adding all the preconditions of A

-- some goals g' will not be consistent , I would  need a consistency check but usually it's not done.
+- Some goals g' will not be consistent , I would  need a consistency check but usually it's not done.
   Depth first search would suck! limited depth search would be ok, other searches as well.

-- *implementation:*

-1. the initial state is the goal
-2. build all the g' from g
-3. find a goal that is satisfied by the initial state

 #### Hierarchical Task Network